rust-lang-deprecated/failure/book/src/derive-fail.md

 if the type is named Backtrace, and not if you have created an alias for the Backtrace type.

+To initialize the field, simply call `Backtrace::new()` when constructing your error.

 ## Overriding `cause`

 In contrast to `backtrace`, the cause cannot be determined by type name alone